Icinga/icinga2/doc/6-advanced-topics.md

 Adding and deleting comment actions are possible through the external command pipe provided with the `ExternalCommandListener` configuration.
-The caller must pass the the comment id in case of manipulating an existing comment.
+The caller must pass the comment id in case of manipulating an existing comment.

 ## Acknowledgements